Tgirl4me/Assignment-1/README.md

  first assignment via global navigation ensuring both files are in the folder of the first assignment, which should be at the top of both pages.
 You should create a footer with your address and a copyright.
  Folder is accessible, incorporating appropriate semantic HTML tags.

  Initially we were asked to create html files without CSS but Instructor requested to also incorporate CSS in subsequent classes.
+This CSS file is called style.css